 Create a Valentine’s Day tablescape filled with pretty pink decor and tasty treats.
 A lovely and fun way to celebrate your sweethearts at home.

-Hello friends!
 Are you looking forward to celebrating Valentine’s Day?
 As with most years, we’re avoiding the crowds and have made plans to enjoy a quiet dinner at home as a family.
-If you’re thinking along the same lines and are looking for a little inspiration, I encourage you to try some of my quick and easy ideas for creating a sweet Valentine’s Day table setting.
+If you’re thinking along the same lines and need a little inspiration, I encourage you to try some of my quick and easy ideas for creating a sweet Valentine’s Day table setting.

 This post is part of a seasonal blog hop hosted by Happy Happy Nester, Modern Glam and My 100 Year Old Home.
 Be sure to check out the other fantastic ideas from my blogging friends linked at the bottom!

 Valentine’s Day is one of my favourite times to pull out my pretty dishes and decor to put together a lovely table setting.
 I simply can’t resist the opportunity to mix shades of pink and white, along with a little red.

 Some links used in this post are affiliates.
 Please refer to my disclosure policy for more information.

 To kick things off, I made a table runner and napkins using a white cotton-linen drapery panel I found buried in a closet.
 It’s a no-sew technique I’ve used many times to create frayed-edge napkins that are budget-friendly and super easy.
 Of course, I love repurposing whenever I can.

 To dress the napkins up, I tied pink satin ribbon around each one, then tucked in a few flowers.
 This is where you could also attach place cards for larger groups or little love messages.
 Adding layers creates more interest, so be creative.